farseerfc/farseerfc/content/tech/pacvis.en.rst

 I must admit that I love Arch Linux, largely because Arch Linux made me feel like I really **own** the whole system.
-In my Arch Linux system, I know clearly each package that I have installed and why I installed it.
+In my Arch Linux system, I know clearly every package I have installed and why I installed it.
 I can find which package brings in a give file.
 A Debian/Fedora/openSUSE user with enough experience may achieve this with their favorite package manager too, but they must overcome a much higher complexity with their distro's fine-grinding packaging strategy.